elsen111/EduCore/README.md

 ## 💡 Business Value

-Nestora can become a real SaaS platform for:
+EstateFlow can become a real SaaS platform for:

 * Real estate agencies
 * Independent brokers